 Casey’s latest feature documentary is about a precedent setting case brought against the activist organization “Stop Huntington Animal Cruelty USA”.

 She is currently the lead director on a branded documentary sponsored by WordPress about marketing in the digital age.

 Jack Davidson has been directing film and video since 1997.

 His work in both the commercial and documentary arenas has taken him all over North America and Europe.
-He has created works for numerous clients including Sears, Ivy Funds, Perkins + Will Architects and many more.
 Specializing in day-in-the-life storytelling of real people, Jack has an eye for the beauty and humor in the unusual and in the everyday.

 His non-commercial works include a documentary currently in production on the acclaimed still photographer Art Shay.

-Away from the camera Jack spends his precious free time teaching himself piano and Greeenland kayaking, and playing with his preschool son Jasper.
+Away from the camera Jack spends his precious free time teaching himself piano and Greeenland kayaking, and hanging out with his son Jasper.